lconde-ucl/DGE2/docs/usage.md

 ## DESeq2 arguments

 If the desired model is not specified, the DGE pipeline will run differential gene expression analysis using a multi-factor design encompasing all the variables from the metadata file ( ~ CONDITION1 + CONDITION2 +...).
-The pipeline will generate results for each possible combination of conditions as a contrast.
+The pipeline will generate results for every variable in the design.
 For example, for the `metadata.txt` file above, the pipeline will run the following analysis:

 ```
 Design: ~ Status + Levels